 Say thank you to a buyer who has just purchased a product from your dropshipping store by sending out a personalized thank you note.

-You can send this email when you have completed the order within a stated time frame.
+You can send this email after completing the order within the stated time frame.
 At this stage, you can also offer a gift card or coupon code that your customer can redeem on their next purchase.